justinmahar/react-html-props/README.md

 );
 ```

-> Note: `DivProps` is equivalent to `React.DetailedHTMLProps<React.HTMLAttributes<HTMLDivElement>, HTMLDivElement>`

-Props are available for all HTML elements.
+Types are available for all HTML props.
 See below for a table containing all supported types.

 ## Unpacking Attributes